Luis Robert Player Props: White Sox vs. Mariners

 Luis Robert At The Plate

-- Robert leads Chicago with 67 hits and a team-best slugging percentage of .539.
+- Robert leads Chicago in slugging percentage (.531) and total hits (67) this season.

-- Among the qualified hitters, he ranks 67th in batting average, while his on-base percentage ranks 107th and he is 11th in slugging.
+- He ranks 75th in batting average, 112th in on base percentage, and 11th in slugging among qualified hitters in baseball.

-- In 34.3% of his games this year, Robert has driven in at least one run.
-In nine of those games (13.4%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in two contests.
+- In 33.8% of his games this year, Robert has driven in at least one run.
+In nine of those games (13.2%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.